 Table of Contents

-Understanding the Different Levels of Mental Health Care and What is Inpatient Psychiatric Care Like
+Learn About the Levels of Mental Health Care and What is Inpatient Psychiatric Care Like

 When your mental health has not improved with outpatient care, there may be a need for a higher level of care.
 An inpatient mental health program can provide 24-hour care and support.

 There are different types of inpatient programs.
-These include stand-alone psychiatric hospitals, a ward within a hospital, or a residential mental health program.
-The right choice is based on how serious the episode is, and whether it is acute or chronic in nature.
+These include stand-alone mental hospitals, a ward within a hospital, or a residential mental health program.
+The right choice is based on how serious the event is, and whether it is acute or chronic in nature.

-People remember the way mental health centers are shown in the movies, and that is not very realistic.
-In reality, inpatient mental health treatment is not at all like the scary scenes on the big screen.
+People may think about the way mental health centers are shown in the movies, but that is fiction.
+In reality, mental health treatment is not like the scary scenes you may have seen on the big screen.

-Facilities for treating people with serious depression, anxiety, and other mental health issues are quiet places of healing.
-They are focused on creating a calm, peaceful environment that is helpful for healing the mind, body, and soul.
+Centers that treat people with severe depression, anxiety, and other mental health issues are quiet places for healing.
+They are peaceful spaces that are helpful for calming the mind, body, and spirit.

 When is Inpatient Mental Health Treatment Needed?

-You may have been suffering from a mental health disorder for years.
-In most cases, people receive treatment for these conditions by a psychiatrist or therapist.
-These mental health providers may have been able to manage the condition well, enough so you can function in life.
+You may have been struggling with a mental health disorder for years.
+In most cases, people receive treatment for mental illness by a doctor or therapist.
+These mental health experts may have been able to manage the condition well enough so you can function in life.

-But mood disorders can sometimes stop responding to medication, or the illness itself gets worse.
-This can make it harder to fulfill daily tasks or to function at work.
+But mood disorders can sometimes require changes in meds, or the illness itself gets worse.
+When symptoms worsen it can be harder to fulfill daily tasks or to function at work.

-A psychiatric emergency occurs when the person becomes a danger to him or herself or others.
+A mental health crisis occurs when the person becomes a danger to him or herself or others.
 This would warrant the highest level of care.
-In fact, about 5 million adults visited the emergency room due to a mental health disorder in 2014.
-With suicide rates much higher now, this number is sure to have risen by 2020.
+In fact, about 5 million adults visited the ER due to a mental health event in 2014.
+With suicide rates much higher now, this number is sure to have risen by 2021.

-Inpatient psychiatric treatment will vary based on the unique needs and mental state of the individual.
-In case of an emergency, it is likely that the patient will have very limited personal freedoms.
-They may even be in a locked hospital ward or restrained for a while.
+Inpatient mental health treatment will vary based on the unique needs and mental state of each person.
+In case of an urgent event, it is likely that the patient will have very limited personal freedoms.
+They may even be in a secured ward or restrained for a while.
 But these are the extreme cases.
-Most who need inpatient care will have more treatment options available to them.
+Most people that need this level of care will have more treatment options to select from.

-There are two basic options for inpatient mental health treatment, a hospital setting or a residential setting.
-These venues influence what to expect in an inpatient psychiatric care setting:
+There are two basic options for inpatient mental health treatment, a hospital setting, or a residential setting.
+These venues will define what to expect in a care setting:

-The Treatment Specialist Can Locate Residential Psychiatric Treatment
+The Treatment Specialist Can Locate Inpatient Mental Health Treatment

-The Treatment Specialist is an online resource for informative articles on mental health conditions and treatment options for adults, teens, and families.
-If your loved one is struggling with a decline in mental health, contact The Treatment Specialist today at
+The Treatment Specialist is an online resource for content about mental health issues and treatment for adults, teens, and families.
+If your loved one is struggling with a decline in mental health, contact The Treatment Specialist today at (866) 644-7911.